sjmcculloch/smblogv2/content/posts/2020-05-28-remembering-spellfire-ccg-rules-gameplay/index.md

 ➕ **World Bonuses**

 When a champion attacks or defends a realm from the same world, that champion’s adjusted level is increased by 3.

+✈️ **Flyers, swimmgers AND earthwalkers**

+- Flyers may attack any realm regardless of position.
+- Swimmers may attack any realm showing a coastline.
+- Earthwalkers can move underground to attack any realm that doesn't have special movement requirements (e.g. only clerics can attack).

 ### Thoughts & Observations